wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ##### Server-side

 The more defense you can put up for your code, the better.
-Running PHPStan server-side after a push to your code as part of your Continuous Integration is a *must have*.
-For this example we're going to use Github Actions, but bear in mind you can set this up with the same level of functionality in [CircleCI](https://circleci.com/), [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/), [Gitlab CI/CD](https://docs.gitlab.com/ee/ci/) or [Jenkins](https://www.jenkins.io/).
+Running PHPStan server-side after a push to your code as part of your Continuous Integration is a *must-have*.
+For this example, we're going to use Github Actions, but bear in mind you can set this up with the same level of functionality in [CircleCI](https://circleci.com/), [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/), [Gitlab CI/CD](https://docs.gitlab.com/ee/ci/) or [Jenkins](https://www.jenkins.io/).
 Here is an example actions workflow set up on Github, building your code with an [Ubuntu](https://ubuntu.com/) container:

 ```yaml
 ---